What is early pregnancy loss?

 What surgical options are available to treat early pregnancy loss?

 Surgery is recommended if you have signs of an infection, heavy bleeding, or other medical conditions.
 One surgical option is called vacuum aspiration.
 In this procedure, a thin tube attached to a suction device is inserted into the uterus to remove the tissue.
 The procedure may be performed in your doctor’s office.
 Local anesthesia is used.
 You also may be given medication to help you relax.
 Another option is called dilation and curettage (D&C).
 In a D&C, the cervix is dilated (opened), and an instrument is used to remove the pregnancy tissue.
 A D&C usually is done in an operating room or surgical center.
 General anesthesia or regional anesthesia may be used.

 What can I expect during recovery from early pregnancy loss?

 You may be advised not to put anything into your vagina (such as using tampons or having sexual intercourse) for 1–2 weeks after an early pregnancy loss.
 This is to help prevent infection.
 Call your ob-gyn right away if you have any of the following symptoms:

 - Heavy bleeding (soaking more than two maxi pads per hour for more than 2 hours in a row)

 - Severe pain

-You can ovulate and become pregnant as soon as 2 weeks after an early miscarriage.
-If you do not wish to become pregnant again right away, be sure to use birth control.
-If you do wish to become pregnant, you do not have to wait to begin trying again.
+You can ovulate and become pregnant as soon as 2 weeks after an early pregnancy loss.
+If you do not wish to become pregnant again right away, be sure to use a birth control method.
+You can use any contraceptive method, including having an intrauterine device inserted, immediately after an early pregnancy loss.
+If you do wish to become pregnant, there is no medical reason to wait to begin trying again.
 You may want to wait until after you have had a menstrual period so that calculating the due date of your next pregnancy is easier.

 Cervix: The lower, narrow end of the uterus at the top of the vagina.